Forward-mode automatic differentiation for the tensor renormalization group and its relation to the impurity method: Numerical results

 The difference becomes more pronounced for the second derivative, i.e., the specific heat, as shown in Fig.~\ref{fig:rel_specific_heat}.
 As $\eta$ decreases, the accuracy improves significantly, and the worst performance is again observed for the impurity method.
 In particular, the impurity method (equivalently $\eta=\infty$) exhibits about $\mathcal{O}(10^{-1})$ relative errors over a wide temperature range, whereas the forward-mode AD with $\eta=10^{-20}$ achieves errors smaller than $10^{-5}$.
 The improvement is especially clear in both the high- and low-temperature regimes, where the forward-mode AD calculation is approximately $10^{7}$ times more accurate than the impurity method at $T=2.248$ and $\eta=10^{-20}$.
 These results demonstrate that the forward-mode AD enables substantially higher accuracy than the impurity method for calculating thermodynamic quantities within the HOTRG.

 Next, we discuss the computational cost.
 We first measure the elapsed time of the bottleneck contraction part in Eq.~\eqref{eq:HOTRG} and its derivatives, or impurity update rule.
-Figure~\ref{fig:elapsed_bottleneck} shows the elapsed time of the bottleneck contraction in HOTRG for the forward-mode AD computations up to first- and second-order, and for the corresponding first- and second-order impurity tensor computations.
-These correspond to Eqs.~\eqref{eq:HOTRG}, \eqref{eq:chainrule_HOTRG}, and \eqref{eq:chainrule2_HOTRG} for the forward-mode AD, and to Eqs.~\eqref{eq:HOTRG}, \eqref{eq:first_imp_rule}, and \eqref{eq:second_imp_rule} for the impurity method.
-For the forward-mode AD, we employ contraction tree based differentiation described in Appendix~\ref{ap:general_case}.
+Figure~\ref{fig:elapsed_bottleneck} shows the elapsed time of the bottleneck contraction in HOTRG for the forward-mode AD computations up to first and second order, and for the corresponding first- and second-order impurity-tensor computations.
+These correspond to Eqs.~\eqref{eq:HOTRG}, \eqref{eq:chain rule_HOTRG}, and \eqref{eq:chain rule2_HOTRG} for the forward-mode AD, and to Eqs.~\eqref{eq:HOTRG}, \eqref{eq:first_imp_rule}, and \eqref{eq:second_imp_rule} for the impurity method.
+For the forward-mode AD, we employ contraction-tree-based differentiation described in Appendix~\ref{ap:general_case}.
 All benchmarks are performed on a single CPU using randomly generated dense tensors, and the bond dimension is varied from $D=20$ to $70$.
 The vertical axis shows the elapsed time normalized by that of the original HOTRG contraction in Eq.~\eqref{eq:HOTRG}.
-The dotted line indicates theoretical scaling factor $\frac{(k+1)(k+2)}{2}$ for derivatives up to order $k$.
+The dotted line indicates theoretical scaling factor $\frac{(k+1)(k+2)}{2}$ for derivatives up to the order of $k$.
 We find that both the forward-mode AD method and the impurity-tensor method closely follow the expected scaling, indicating that their bottleneck costs are essentially identical, as expected theoretically.